 Donnie and I have now been “paperless” for more than a decade.
 When I say “paperless,” I mean that we scan all of our important documents and files and keep them organized digitally in an app called Evernote, rather than maintaining a physical filing cabinet.

 Paperless technology has improved tremendously over the past 13 years, and people have gotten more and more comfortable with the thought of doing things digitally.
 But we still tend to get a ton of questions when people find out that we have almost no paperwork at all at our house!

-We recently released a new course, Paperless Made Simple, where we teach our step-by-step process for getting rid of paper clutter and setting up a digital filing cabinet.
-But since we know people are always curious about the process, we wanted to make sure that we addressed some of the most common questions we get about going paperless.
+We know people are always curious about the process, so we wanted to make sure that we addressed some of the most common questions we get about going paperless.
 It really is not as intimidating as it may initially seem!

 Topics of Paperless Questions We’ll Cover

 The paperless questions we get typically fall into one of five main categories.
 We will be sure to touch on all of them!
 Simply click on the link below to jump straight to any of the categories in the post.

 Since Donnie is the real paperless guru in our house, I’m going to let him do most of the answering!
 Here he is…